 The Natural Resource Services Group at SCI Engineering provides threatened and endangered (T&E) species services for private and public development or construction projects.
 When a T&E species or its habitat may be impacted by a project, the US Fish and Wildlife Service (USFWS) often requires consultation under the Endangered Species Act.
 Habitat assessment and presence/absence surveys for T&E species are the first steps in the consultation process.

 Our group is made up of permitted wildlife and plant biologists with years of experience conducting T&E species surveys in their fields of expertise.
-The staff have excellent working relationships with both federal and state agencies, including the USFWS, Missouri Department of Conservation, and the Illinois Department of Natural Resources.
+The staff have excellent working relationships with both federal and state agencies throughout the United States.

 Bat Surveys and Habitat Assessments